Applying for and taking out a reverse mortgage loan is an important decision for senior homeowners, and it’s one that deserves time and research.

 Senior homeowners looking to supplement retirement spending should strongly consider applying for a reverse mortgage.

 Before and during the application process, however, homeowners should review important rules to fully understand the ins and outs of a reverse mortgage to make the most of the loan.

 There are a few specifications the borrower must maintain on an ongoing basis to keep the reverse mortgage loan in good standing.

 They are very simple but are essential.

 The borrower must occupy the home as his or her primary residence.
 Once the borrower moves or leaves the home “permanently” or for more than one year, the loan becomes due and payable.
 If the borrower moves to an assisted living facility or nursing home, at that point the loan will have to be repaid.

 2. Tax and insurance

 Under the terms of the reverse mortgage, the borrower must pay annual property tax as well as maintain a homeowner’s insurance policy.
 These requirements come along with almost all home loans, so anyone who has held a forward mortgage will be accustomed to these ongoing property charges.
 Failure to pay either property tax or maintain homeowner’s insurance will result in the loan becoming due and payable.

-The final requirement of a FHA-insured reverse mortgage is maintaining the home’s condition.
+The final requirement of an FHA-insured reverse mortgage is maintaining the home’s condition.
 The home must remain in good repair throughout the course of the loan, as determined by the loan servicer.
-Upkeep of the home along with paying property tax and insurance and remaining in the home will ensure the borrower is in good standing on the reverse mortgage and can age in place as long as he or she chooses.
+Upkeep of the home along with paying property tax and insurance and remaining in the home will ensure the borrower is in good standing on the reverse mortgage and can age in place if he or she chooses.